City Council Elections

 Every election begins with a “nomination period.”
 This is the period of time that begins 113 days before the day of the election and ends 88 days before the day of the election.
-The nomination period for the November 6, 2018 election begins on July 16, 2018 and ends on August 10, 2018.
 This is the period at which time you may obtain a nomination packet, which includes the forms needed.
 The completed packet must be submitted to the City Clerk to run as a candidate for City Council.

 Your official nomination papers will be included in your nomination packet.
 To qualify as a candidate, you must obtain the signature of at least 20, but no more than 30, registered voters in Saratoga.

 There is a $25.00 filing fee.
 Candidates must also pay for the cost of the Candidate Statement of Qualifications, if they would like to include a statement in voter information materials produced by the Santa Clara County Registrar of Voters.

 Candidates are strongly advised to make an appointment with the City Clerk to pick up and drop off nomination papers.

 This is the word, or group of not more than three words, that will appear on the ballot under your name.
 It designates your principal profession, vocation or occupation, subject to certain requirements of the Elections Code.

 Candidate Statement of Qualifications

 The statement is limited to 400 words by the Elections Code.
 The statement is published in the sample ballot and mailed to all registered voters.
 If you choose to have a candidate statement, you will be responsible for the cost of printing, translating and publishing the statement in the Sample Ballot.